 It is important to remember this step doesn’t need to be seen in a negative light – taking ownership of a bald head can be hugely empowering.
 One study discovered that while 52 per cent of men thought women would not find a bald head attractive, only 13 per cent would be concerned if their partner lost their hair.

 Admittedly, not everyone can rock the bald look like Dwayne "The Rock" Johnson, and may not feel comfortable letting go of their hair.

-There are two medically-proven, non-surgical male hair loss treatments that have been approved by both the MHRA and the FDA, finasteride 1mg and minoxidil.
+There are two medically-proven, non-surgical male hair loss treatments that have been licensed by the MHRA and approved by the FDA, finasteride 1mg and minoxidil.
 These medications can be used on their own, or together, and often form the cornerstones of combination treatment courses for men’s hair loss.

 It is worth remembering that not all shedding is caused by the same condition.
 A professional consultation can provide a diagnosis and help people to work through any potential hair loss queries - many Belgravia patients find that simply discussing what options are available to them can be a huge relief.
 Take a leaf out of Perry's book and remember: "hair loss happens, and it's ok".